Transportation-Related Expenses (TRE) Payments

 Caltrain

 The Caltrain serves the Peninsula Corridor from San Francisco to Gilroy and cities in between.
 Train fare is based on commuting zones.
 Use the Caltrain Timetable and Information Guide to determine train fare.
-The Caltrain Timetable and Information Guide is available on the internet www.caltrain.com in Take One boxes on the train or at staffed stations, and can be requested by mail by calling 1-800-660-4287.
+The Caltrain Timetable and Information Guide is available on the internet at www.caltrain.com, in Take One boxes on the train or at staffed stations, and can be requested by mail by calling 1-800-660-4287.

 Related Topics